 - 1. Turn the ignition switch to the RUN (or ON) position.
-(DO NOT START THE ENGINE) $\,$ - 2.
+(DO NOT START THE ENGINE.) - 2.
 Wait until the safety belt warning light turns off.
-(Approximately 1-2 minutes) - Steps 3-5 must be completed within 60 seconds or the procedure will have to be repeated. - 3.
+(Approximately 1-2 minutes.) - Steps 3-5 must be completed within 60 seconds or the procedure will have to be repeated. - 3.
 Buckle then unbuckle the safety belt three times, ending with the safety belt unbuckled.
-This can be done before or during Belt Minder warning activation. - 4.
-Turn on the parklamps/headlamps, turn off the parklamps/headlamps.

-- 5. Buckle then unbuckle the safety belt three times, ending with the safety belt unbuckled. - After step 5 the safety belt warning light will be turned on for three seconds - 6.
-Within seven seconds of the safety belt warning light turning off, buckle then unbuckle the safety belt. - This will disable Belt Minder if it is currently enabled, or enable Belt Minder if it is currently disabled. - 7.
-Confirmation of disabling Belt Minder is provided by flashing the safety belt warning light four times per second for three seconds. - 8.
-Confirmation of enabling Belt Minder is provided by flashing the safety belt warning light four times per second for three seconds. followed by three seconds with the safety belt warning light off, then followed by flashing the safety belt warning light four times per second for three seconds again. - 9.
+This can be done before or during BeltMinder warning activation. - 4.
+Turn on the parklamps/headlamps, turn off the parklamps/headlamps. - 5.
+Buckle then unbuckle the safety belt three times, ending with the safety belt unbuckled. - After step 5 the safety belt warning light will be turned on for three seconds. - 6.
+Within seven seconds of the safety belt warning light turning off, buckle then unbuckle the safety belt. - This will disable BeltMinder if it is currently enabled, or enable BeltMinder if it is currently disabled. - 7.
+Confirmation of disabling BeltMinder is provided by the safety belt warning light flashing four times per second for three seconds. - 8.
+Confirmation of enabling BeltMinder is provided by: - The safety belt warning light flashing four times per second for three seconds. - Followed by three seconds with the safety belt warning light off. - Once again, the safety belt warning light will flash four times per second for three seconds. - 9.
 After receiving confirmation, the deactivation/activation procedure is complete.